coherent-research/dcs-documentation/DCSUserGuide.md

 The pulse counter has a single register that corresponds to the 48 bit counter value.
 The address used for the counter is not important (although by convention can be set to 1).
-When readinng the pulse counter any units defined in the unit will be ignored and the units specified in the Meter Type will be used.
+When reading the pulse counter any units defined in the unit will be ignored and the units specified in the Meter Type will be used.
 Note that the pulse counter has an inbuilt scaling factor that is read by DCS and applied to the counter value.
 If a scaling factor is specified in the Meter